Rajendra231/DIGITAL-SOC-DESIGN/README.md

 ![image](https://github.com/Rajendra231/DIGITAL-SOC-DESIGN/assets/166032447/0fcb0c22-57d3-46c2-bfd4-c015e39e4f07)

-Since OpenLANE does not have a SPEF extraction tool, this process needs to be done outside of OpenLANE.
+Since OpenLANE does not have a SPEF extraction tool, this process needs to be done outside of OpenLANE directory.

 The resulting .spef file can be located in the routing folder under the results folder.